twlabs/cep-accounts/README.md

 ## Core Engineering Practices Shapes exercise

-To start, run through the "Getting Started" steps below for either Java or Javascript (whichever you are most comfortable working with).
+To start, run through the "Getting Started" steps below for either Kotlin or Javascript (whichever you are most comfortable working with).

 When everything is installed and you have a failing test, you are ready to pair up and work on the next steps.
 Fixing the test is part of the workshop, we will go through it together.

 _This workshop assumes that you're using a Macbook.
 Steps will vary for Windows and Linux users._

-# Getting Started: Java
+# Getting Started: Kotlin

 First, you will need: